Many countries around the world choose to block access to certain websites, and Vietnam is no exception.

 Step Two: Tap the blue arrow next to the wireless network you’re currently connected to.

-Like iOS, on Android you’ll have to set your DNS setting on each network individually, meaning you’ll need to remember to do this every time you connect to a new wireless network.
+If you’re running an older version of Android, you’ll need to set your DNS setting on each network individually.
+As with iOS, you’ll need to remember to do this every time you connect to a new Wi-Fi network.

 Step One: From the home screen, click on Settings and then Wi-Fi.
 Hold your finger down on your current Wi-Fi connection and select “Modify network config.”